 10. Avoid Rewards Cards

 The popularity of cash back credit cards and travel rewards credit cards has skyrocketed, and many credit cards offer cash back and free travel as bonuses.
-Students should focus on finding credit cards with low interest rates, instead of applying for cards with rewards.
+As a student, you should focus on finding credit cards with low interest rates, instead of applying for cards with rewards.
 Earning a reward for spending money does not set a good precedent for students.
-In addition, students generally do not earn or spend much money, so any reward points, miles, or cash back they receive will likely be insignificant.
+In addition, students generally do not earn or spend much money, so any reward points, miles, or cash back received will likely be insignificant.

 There are few trends in personal finance more troubling than hearing about students who finance their college education by charging their tuition to their credit cards.
-Credit cards offer terrible interest rates and, in most cases, subject all purchases to interest when cardholders carry a balance.
-Additionally, students can receive education-related tax deductions for the interest on their student loans, but they won’t benefit when their tuition is charged to a credit card and the card accumulates interest charges.
+Credit cards offer terrible interest rates and, in most cases, subject all purchases to interest when you carry a balance.
+Additionally, you can receive education-related tax deductions for the interest on your student loans, but you won’t benefit when your tuition is charged to a credit card and the card accumulates interest charges.

 12. Look for Cards without Annual Fees

 Without the prospect of earning many rewards, paying an annual fee is unlikely to be a worthy expense.
-Students should look for cards with no annual fees.
+Look for cards with no annual fees.

 13. Consider Secured Credit Cards

 Students who have credit problems should consider applying for a secured credit card.
 This is a product that combines many of the features of a standard credit card with the inherent constraints of a debit card.
 A secured credit card is backed by funds deposited by the cardholder into an account.
 That amount becomes your credit limit, and acts as security for the card.
 Students using secured credit cards can’t spend too much money or go into debt.
 Secured credit cards include chargeback protection, and the ability for cardholders to build their credit.
 It is also easier to travel, as many hotels and rental car companies only accept credit cards.